 Dr. Roderick J. McDavis became the Managing Principal of AGB Search on March 1, 2017 after serving as president of Ohio University for 13 years.
 Dr. McDavis is responsible for leading and managing all components of AGB Search including Executive Search, Interim Search, and Compensation Evaluation Service.
 In addition, he is responsible for developing new business opportunities for the firm and attending national higher education conferences to represent AGB Search.
 He also serves as an executive search consultant for some of the firm’s searches.

-His recent search experiences include the presidential searches at Suffolk University (MA), Boise State University (ID), and Seminole State College (FL), provost searches at the University of Montana (MT) and St. John’s University (NY), and the vice president for inclusive excellence search at Virginia Commonwealth University (VA).
+His recent search experiences include presidential searches at the University of Minnesota (MN), Suffolk University (MA), Boise State University (ID), Seminole State College (FL), and Florida State College at Jacksonville (FL), provost searches at the University of Montana (MT) and St. John’s University (NY), the senior vice president for academic affairs search at Columbus State Community College (OH), and the vice president for inclusive excellence search at Virginia Commonwealth University (VA).

 Dr. McDavis earned his B.S. degree in social sciences in secondary education from Ohio University, his M.S. degree in student personnel administration from the University of Dayton, and his Ph.D. in counselor education from the University of Toledo.